 If you stick to the minimum recommendations, you'll end up with a book of about 100 photos.
 If you stick to the maximum recommendations, you'll end up around 230 photos.
 You can also settle into a nice average of the two around 150-160 photos.

-With so many photos to choose from, narrowing down the options for your wedding album from your photographer can feel overwhelming.
-But now that you know exactly how to choose (and lay out) the perfect photos for your wedding album, all that’s left to do?
+Now that you know exactly how to choose (and lay out) the perfect photos for your wedding album, all that’s left to do?
 Get out there and get choosing!